Man dead following ‘gas explosion’ in Nottinghamshire home

 “A house in John Street has had, presumably, a gas explosion!”

+“It is an offence to fly a drone over or near to an ongoing emergency response without permission and I would ask that people refrain from doing that.

+“I would also like to thank all partners, including our emergency services colleagues at Nottinghamshire Fire and Rescue Service and East Midlands Ambulance Service, who have worked throughout the night in response to this incident.”

-The fire service said it has “a number of appliances at an incident on John Street, Worksop.
+The fire service said on Saturday that it has “a number of appliances at an incident on John Street, Worksop.
 This is a gas explosion”.

-Nottinghamshire Police posted on X: “We are currently at the scene of an emergency incident in John Street, Worksop.
+Anyone with additional information is asked to contact 101 quoting incident 612 of 12 April 2025.